top of page

 It signifies an error, weakness, or blemish that detracts from the overall quality, functionality, or perfection of an object, concept, or individual.
 A flaw can manifest in various forms, such as a physical deformity, an error in judgment, a limitation, or a vulnerability.
 It implies a deviation from an ideal standard or an expected state of being.
 Flaws can be found in various aspects of life, including objects, systems, ideas, character traits, or plans.
 Identifying and addressing flaws is crucial in order to improve or correct them, as they can affect the reliability, durability, or effectiveness of something.
 Whether it's a flaw in a product design, a flaw in reasoning, or a flaw in a person's character, acknowledging and addressing flaws is an important step towards growth, progress, and achieving excellence.

-Example sentences of flaw
+Example sentences containing flaw

 1. The flaw in the bridge's construction posed a serious safety risk.